lailalm/simple-reddit/README.md

 Or you can simply follow [these steps](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) to build the .apk or .ipa (but you need to configure some).

-First thing after downloading/forking this repo you have to is do:
+First thing after downloading/forking this repo you have to:

 `cd simple-reddit`